min2ha/ukwa-site/content/target/43651/index.en.md

   "subject": "EU Referendum"
 }

-# University of Oxford, News & Events: UK newspapers' positions on Brexit

 One month before the EU referendum vote, the Reuters Institute for the Study of Journalism at Oxford University has released interim findings on the stance being taken by newspapers.